IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > 2. Adoption by States Parties of special measures, including those measures contained in the present Convention, aimed at protecting maternity shall not be considered discriminatory.

 > 18. Measures taken under article 4, paragraph 1, by States parties should aim to accelerate the equal participation of women in the political, economic, social, cultural, civil or any other field.
 The Committee views the application of these measures not as an exception to the norm of non-discrimination, but rather as an emphasis that temporary special measures are part of a necessary strategy by States parties directed towards the achievement of de facto or substantive equality of women with men in the enjoyment of their human rights and fundamental freedoms.
-While the application of temporary special measures often remedies the effects of past discrimination against women, the obligation of States parties under the Convention to improve the position of women to one of de facto or substantive equality with men exists irrespective of any proof of past discrimination. **The Committee considers that States parties that adopt and implement such measures under the Convention do not discriminate against men**. [^21]
+While the application of temporary special measures often remedies the effects of past discrimination against women, the obligation of States parties under the Convention to improve the position of women to one of de facto or substantive equality with men exists *irrespective of any proof of past discrimination*. **The Committee considers that States parties that adopt and implement such measures under the Convention do not discriminate against men**. [^21]

 ## Involvement in decisions regarding affirmative action